 Activity tracking

-The TicWatch Pro 5 (and just about most other smartwatches), this watch tracks heart rate, steps, activity, etc. However, it comes with a few added features.
+The TicWatch Pro 5 (and most other smartwatches) tracks heart rate, steps, activity, etc. However, it comes with a few added features.
 It has IHB AFiB Detection and 24-hour stress monitoring.
-A "one-click measurement" feature measures pulse, Oxygen, breathing, and stress all in one go.
-As with the Pro 3, the Pro 5 didn't sense the sport that accurately, and you had to manually select the sport.
+A "one-click measurement" feature measures pulse, Oxygen, breathing, and stress in one go.
+As with the Pro 3, the Pro 5 didn't sense the sport accurately, and you had to manually select the sport.
 The watch can auto-detect walks, runs, and cycling, but in my experience, it only said I had walked for 1 minute, while I know I have walked for at least 10-20 min during my commute to work.

 Vibration motor